GitHub fine-grained PAT scopes for repod

-repod only supports fine-grained personal access tokens (FGPATs).
+repod accepts only fine-grained personal access tokens (FGPATs) for new org connections and token rotation.
 Do not use Tokens (classic) -- those use legacy scopes like repo / admin:org and do not match repod's permission checks or least-privilege recommendations.

 Create the token (GitHub UI checklist)